Skip to main content

 When you get an unregistration message:

 1. You should remove the registration from the application server.
-If your application server removes endpoint when the push notification request returns a 401/403/404/410, you can let it delete the registration itself.
+If your application server removes the endpoint when the push notification request returns a 401/403/404/410, you can let it delete the registration itself.

 2. You can schedule a job to re-register for UnifiedPush.
 We recommend scheduling a job executed a few seconds later.
 This avoids registering to the distributor while it is disconnecting for instance.
 If you’re using multi-account registrations, it will allow processing all your registrations at the same time.